Katy Keene (TV series): Casting

 On February 4, 2019, it was announced that Ashleigh Murray, who stars in Riverdale, had been cast in a lead role in the spinoff, exiting Riverdale.
 On February 21, 2019, Jonny Beauchamp and Julia Chan joined the cast of the series as Jorge Lopez and Pepper Smith, respectively.
 A few days later, on February 26, 2019, Camille Hyde and Lucien Laviscount joined the cast as brother and sister duo, Alexandra and Alexander Cabot.
 Finally, on March 11, 2019, Lucy Hale was cast in the series' lead and titular role.

 Filming

-The series is filmed in New York City.
+The series was filmed in New York City.

 Connection to Riverdale

 On August 4, 2019, Michael Grassi announced that there was going to be a crossover between Riverdale and Katy Keene in the future.
 The crossover episode aired on February 5, 2020, as a part of Riverdale, and introduced Katy for the first time.

 Katy Keene crosses over with Riverdale in the sixth episode when Robin Givens reprises her role as Sierra McCoy from Riverdale.
 Four episodes later, Casey Cott reprises his role as Kevin Keller in episode ten.
 In the last episode of the first season, Mark Consuelos reprises his role as Hiram Lodge.

 Despite the cancellation, characters from Katy Keene appear in Riverdale: Zane Holtz reprised his role as K.O.
 Kelly in the first episode of season five and in the tenth episode of season six, followed by Ryan Faucett as Bernardo in the seventh episode of the same season, Lucy Hale reprised her role in a voice-over cameo in the eighth episode, and Camille Hyde reprised her role as Alexandra Cabot in the fifteenth episode.
 The character Chad Gekko, who appeared in two episodes of Katy Keene, also returns as a recurring characters in season five, played by Chris Mason.
 Mason replaces Reid Prebenda, who portrayed the character in the spin-off.